HoussemMhiri/Test-Management-Platform/README.md

 # Test Platform App

 This project is a comprehensive test platform built using Vue, Laravel, and MySQL.
 The platform allows hosts to create and manage tests, send invitations, track participant progress, and monitor test sessions in real-time.
-The app includes features such as authentication, real-time notifications, and an anti-cheat system.
+It includes features such as authentication, real-time notifications, and an anti-cheat system.
+Additionally, participants can take tests on the platform, ensuring a smooth and interactive testing experience.

 ## Features